A DIALOGUE ON INTERCULTURAL ANGELETICS

 In other words, The Tale of Genji is an example of how messages coming from both humans and nature were passed on through messengers.
 And, more radically, how Japanese Ba during the Heian period was experienced as such a place where messages pass through.
 In this sense, we can say that the Here of Being or the structure of a culture is at best understood if it is conceived and lived as a place where messages pass through instead of being blocked.
 This is one of the lessons of Chinese Taoism.
 (Jullien 2005) As you know, Japanese society during the Heian period was profoundly influenced by China.

 MN According to the anthropologist, Masao Yamaguchi, Genji lives on two levels in this world.
 One is the level of fixed moral rules and the other one is chaos, where such rules are invisible and can be violated (Yamaguchi 1983).
-In my view, as son of the emperor, Genji belongs to Ikai (i.e., a different world, a different form Seken) or the level of chaos, where he, perhaps unconsciously, goes beyond fixed mores or Seken, that is to say, the traditional Japanese life-world (Nakada 2008, 2009).
+In my view, as son of the emperor, Genji belongs to Ikai (i.e., a different world, different from Seken) or the level of chaos, where he, perhaps unconsciously, goes beyond fixed mores or Seken, that is to say, the traditional Japanese life-world (Nakada 2008, 2009).
 In his pursuit of love affairs, he violates, on the one hand, fixed mores and, on the other, through the connection between ethics and aesthetics, his life reproduces the cultural norms.
 I believe that this dualism between chaos (Ikai) and mores (Seken) reflects another dualism in Japanese cultural identity, namely, between an aspect influenced by ancient China, in particular, by Confucianism, and another aspect of the genuinely Japanese mind symbolized by The Tale of Genji.
 One important thing is that Murasaki Shikibu bears witness to this cultural Ba in reflecting on this dualism.

 One of the difficult questions is, indeed, how to analyse this story from an angeletic perspective and how to relate this Ba or phatic communication to an angeletic perspective.
 We are very close to the core of problems from which our mutual understanding and some misunderstanding arose.
 I think that our dialogue itself is a realization of an angeletic relationship and shows the importance of intercultural angeletics.